bytecodealliance/rfcs/accepted/benchmark-infrastructure.md

 Potentially we should also sandbox in other ways; for example wrap the runner daemon in a chroot or container with limited capabilities, and cap its resource limits.

+## Availability Expectations

+We should set expectations that the benchmarking service may occasionally become unavailable due to hiccups in operational details: for example, a build/benchmarking server might go down or run out of disk space, or a PR might break a benchmark run and not be caught by CI.
+At least two questions arise: how or if such a situation blocks work from being done, and what resources (time / engineering) we apply to minimize it.

+Given that not every PR will be performance-sensitive and require benchmarking, such downtime should not impact progress in most cases, so it is likely to work well enough to start with a "best effort" policy.
+In other words, repairing any benchmark-infrastructure breakage should be done, but is lower-priority than other work, so as to not impose too much of a burden or require an "on-call" system.
+If a performance-sensitive PR is blocked on a need for benchmarking results, then we can expedite work to bring it back online.
+Otherwise, the ability to request runs on arbitrary commits should allow us to fill in a gap after-the-fact and reconstruct a full performance history on the `main` branch even if we experience some outages.